-A capability based approach
+A capability-based approach

 There are different ways to assess applicants for a single role.
-The main methods, discussed here are:
+The main methods discussed here are:

-- Different types of interviews
+- Different types of interviews and interview questions

 - Referee checks

 Each of the methods is described below.
-Using more than one method can help you to make a more reliable decision.

 The Framework provides many examples of practical behaviours you would expect from a capable worker.
 You can use these to develop your own questions.